LucaCagnini/HMM-Kunitz/README.md

 ## Pipeline Execution

-N.B. in this repositry have been uploaded all the output files of the following script, as well as the python programmes used.
+N.B. in this repositry have been uploaded all the output files of the following script, as well as the python programmes used under the  files/ folder.

 ### 1. *Extract Kunitz domain sequences from UniProt:*